bfelipe/k8-local/README.md

 I still want to add additional scripts so you can test different frameworks to handle lambda functions with kubernetes like fission, open fass and openwhisk.

+## Issues with ingress.yml

+For some reason while using k8 on minikube, when you trying to expose your applications using ingress you can face an error:

+    Error from server (InternalError): error when creating "ingress.yml": Internal error occurred: failed calling webhook "validate.nginx.ingress.kubernetes.io": Post https://ingress-nginx-controller-admission.kube-system.svc:443/extensions/v1beta1/ingresses?timeout=30s: x509: certificate signed by unknown authority (possibly because of "x509: ECDSA verification failure" while trying to verify candidate authority

+As a proper solution, most people suggest you to expose 8443 por from master node to your pods.
+Because we just use minukube to handle our k8 for local development, you can just remove ValidatingWebhookConfiguration and try to apply your ingress.yml again.
+To do that you should execute:

+    kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission

 ## Author

 Bruno Felipe